satra/NiPyPe-Paper/nipype_paper.rst

 by calling run() method of the master Workflow.

-If the run() method is called twice, the Workflow input hashing mechanism ensures that none of the Interfaces are executed during the second run because of the the inputs hashing mechanism.
-Since the inputs remain the same nothing needs to be executed again.
-If, however, a highpass filter parameter of specify\_model would have been changed, some of the nodes (but not all) would have to rerun.
-NiPyPe automatically determines which nodes require rerunning.
+If the run() method is called twice, the Workflow input hashing mechanism ensures that none of the Nodes are executed during the second run if the inputs remain the same.
+If, however, a highpass filter parameter of specify\_model is changed, some of the Nodes (but not all) would have to rerun.
+NiPyPe automatically determines which Nodes require rerunning.

 .. figure:: images/image02.png
    :align: center